Estimated reading time: 7 minutes

 Coast Guard Mutual Assistance Supplemental Education Grant

 The CGMA program is designed for coast guard spouses seeking a college degree, technical training certificate, or vocational degree.
 The assistance programs offer financial assistance by reimbursing spouses rather than paying upfront for their education.

-Let’s move on and go over some scholarship programs that are designed specifically for helping military spouses’ education.
+Let’s move on and go over some scholarship programs that are designed specifically to help military spouses’ education.

 4. Military Spouse Scholarship Programs

 Through scholarships, military spouses are able to apply for financial aid from different organizations.
-There are quite a few programs to go over, so we will cover a couple of the best and more popular ones to use.
+There are quite a few programs to review, so we will cover a couple of the best and more popular ones to use.

-Offering annual scholarships to military spouses, ThanksUSA has been awarded over 4,700 since 2006.
-They partner up with schools and programs to help you achieve your education goals.
-They offer assistance for either vocational or technical schools and even provide employment for spouses as well!
+Offering annual scholarships to military spouses, ThanksUSA has awarded over 4,700 since 2006.
+They partner with schools and programs to help you achieve your education goals.
+They offer assistance for either vocational or technical schools and even provide employment for spouses!

 This program is typically on a need-based selection, so make sure you meet their eligibility requirements.

 The National Military Family Association Scholarship

 Military spouses can use the NMFA scholarship for both education assistance and employment purposes.
 The NMFA awards selected individuals with an average of $500 to $1,000 to achieve their education goals.
 You can use the award for any education, from degrees, certifications, and licenses, to technical degrees.

 This program typically offers applications to spouses twice a year – so make sure to look both at the beginning of the year and the end.

 The American Military Partner Association

 One of the largest support systems for military members and their spouses, AMPA can help you obtain a higher education.
-This scholarship is designed for not just military spouses but also their families and LGBTQ service members.
+This scholarship is designed for military spouses, their families, and LGBTQ service members.
 AMPA supports all education goals and can help you gain a higher education.
 The award generally offers $1,000 to $2,500 for your education assistance.

-Another great thing about this scholarship is they don’t require you to answer personal questions.
+Another great thing about this scholarship is that it doesn’t require you to answer personal questions.
 When you apply for the scholarship, you don’t have to identify as LGBTQ or any sexual orientation.